Urban Outfitters warns on current-quarter results after sales miss

-(Reuters) - Teen apparel retailer Urban Outfitters Inc (URBN.O) reported lower-than-expected quarterly sales, citing severe winter weather in the United States, and said it was “very cautious” on its current-quarter performance.
+March 10 (Reuters) - Teen apparel retailer Urban Outfitters Inc reported lower-than-expected quarterly sales, citing severe winter weather in the United States, and said it was “very cautious” on its current-quarter performance.

 Shares of the company, known for its Anthropologie, Free People and Urban Outfitters brands, fell 3 percent in extended trading.